 After the queen left one day from her archery practice one of the very small children brought in a huge jewel.
 It was as big as my thumb.
-I swear that in today's money it would be worth over $5,000,000.
+I swear that in today's money it would be worth over 1,000 quid.
 It had fallen off her dress during her practice and we were horrified.
-There was no question since we were loyal subjects of the Queen as to our returning it.
+There was no question about returning it since we were loyal subjects of the Queen.

 Except how?
 The queen would not make an issue of it.
 Maybe she would even give us some recognition of service as well as some fresh meat which always came with it.
-She practiced archery before she went overseas to join in hunts with other royalty and we did not know if she had gone or not.
-Should we wait until she returned to practice but that might not be back for months?
-If we took it to the castle they might not get it to the queen and then we would be held responsible for it.
+She practiced archery before she went overseas to join in hunts with other royalty and we did not know if she had left yet.
+Should we wait until she returned to the downs in order to practice but that might not be for months?
+If we took it to the castle the guards might not get it to the queen and then we would be held responsible for it.
 If the guards kept the jewel themselves they might pull out our tongues as a warning not to tell anyone.
 Even if they were honest like us they might just throw us in prison until they got information from the queen overseas.
-To look like they did something in the mean time they would probably torture to make sure we were telling the truth.
+To look like they did something in the mean time they would probably torture us to make sure we were telling the truth.

 So my aunt took it back outside and had the girl show her where she found it.
 She put it right where the girl said she had found it and left an uncle to guard it.
 Then she had all the other men run away so they couldn't be caught.
-They would tell everything and her archery instructor taught her lots more than archery.
-She was young then and he was handsome as a man could be but that is another story and I am not certain if I should tell it or not.
+She knew our men would tell everything and her archery instructor taught her lots more than archery.
+She was young then and he was as handsome as a man could be but that is another story and I am not certain if I should tell it or not.
 The virgin queen?

 This next thing that I am going to tell you is something she stated to numerous people slightly differently.
 There was a Earl or Baron who traveled about a thousand miles from near Austria to marry her but he demanded assurance from her doctors that she was a virgin.

 The thing was that she did not want to marry him.
-So she told him, 'If I wanted to prove anything to you or anyone like you, then I can prove anything I want by my subjects including my doctors, and if I provided proof by them of anything it would be what an ass you are'.
+So she told him, 'If I wanted to prove anything to you or anyone like you, then I can prove anything I want by my subjects including my doctors, and if I provided proof by them of anything it would be of what a complete ass you are'.

-Wait a second because she wasn't finished with him at all.
+Wait a second, she wasn't finished with him at all.
 This next part was just in case he did not understand or he chose to ignore her statement.

-Then she said: 'If a woman wants to not be unwilling to marry, in England that is her decision, it's not the same as in (mainland) Europe.
+Then she said: 'If a woman wants to remain unmarried in England that is her decision, it's not the same as in (mainland) Europe.
 And if that woman is the queen then she can decree the meaning of the word 'virgin' in her own kingdom.
 So be gone.'